-The scanner is available for use as follows:
+The scanners are available for use as follows:

 Use the --help